BASIC SECURITY TRAINING (BST) in BC

 To learn more about security licensing in BC, Click here or contact us through the link below.

-How to apply for a temporary (90-day) Security Licence?
+Fast Track Your Licence and apply for a temporary (90-day) Security Licence

-Individuals who must start work right away have the opportunity to apply for a temporary licence while they complete their BST course.
+Individuals who must start work right away have the opportunity to apply for a temporary security guard under-supervision licence which gives them 90 days to complete their BST course and upgrade their licence to a full unrestricted licence.
 This is a temporary Security Guard Under Supervision and valid for 90-day term.

 CONTACT US